-We reserve the right to withdraw or amend this Site, our Text, and any Service or material we provide, in our sole discretion without notice.
+We reserve the right to withdraw or amend this Site, our Service, and any Service or material we provide, in our sole discretion without notice.
 We will not be liable if, for any reason, all or any part of the Site or Service is unavailable at any time or for any period.
-From time to time, we may restrict access to some parts of the Site, or our Text, to users, including registered users.
+From time to time, we may restrict access to some parts of the Site, or our Service, to users, including registered users.

 If you choose, or are provided with, a user name, password or any other piece of information as part of our security procedures, you must treat such information as confidential, and you must not disclose it to any other person or entity.
 You also acknowledge that your account is personal to you and agree not to provide any other person with access to the Service using your user name, password, cell phone number, or other security information.
 You agree to notify us immediately of any unauthorized access to or use of your username or password or any other breach of security.
 You also agree to ensure that you exit from your account at the end of each session.
 You should use particular caution when accessing your account from a public or shared computer so that others are not able to view or record your password or other personal information.